 Going back to bringing lunch from home only stops the gain.
 To lose 10 pounds, John has had to find places to cut 350 to 700 calories a day plus make time to exercise to increase his burn rate so he can make his goal to lose 1 pound a week.

 Loving your new life is your best ally when it comes to long term weight loss and maintenance.
 We have fought to lose half our body weight and even though we may be freaked out by a gain, we have to gather composure and fight to hold ground.

 We are strong by virtue of choosing to have weight loss surgery – it’s been said that ‘Bariatric Surgery will slap a backbone in you’ and that is the truth.
 You have to stand up for yourself and respect what you have accomplished in order to overcome the pull of melted provolone.

-Join Back on Track & lose with us!
+Get Back on Track with the Inspire Diet & lose with us!
 Get on board.
-Five Inspire Shakes a day plus a Supper of Protein & Vegetables will get the scale moving in the right direction.
+Five Inspire Shakes or products a day plus a Supper of Protein & Vegetables will get the scale moving in the right direction.